The Importance of Personal Branding for Self Employed and Small Businesses in TorontoPosted by BusinessPortraits.ca on

-As an example, picture the difference between a cavernous big box store like Walmart and compare it to a small family-owned grocer.
-Walmart might have a large selection, but the personal service, quality products may be significantly lacking.
+For example, picture the difference between a large big box store like Walmart and compare it to a small family-owned grocer.
+Walmart might have a large selection, but the personal service and quality products may be significantly lacking.
 This is where the local shop will have an edge in attracting customers that are looking for more.
-In the local grocer, you likely will interact with fewer individuals in the store, and they have a greater knowledge in their products and services much of which comes from lower employee turnover and passion for what they do.
+In the local grocer, you likely will interact with fewer individuals in the store.
+They have a greater knowledge of their products and services, much of which comes from lower employee turnover and passion for what they do.
 Most of those running these businesses have a vested interest in their employees.

-You will see similar distinctions with Realtors or Real Estate Agents.
-There are many large teams available that offer competitive commission rates but the vast majority of very successful Realtors are independents that provide customized and personal attention.
+You will see similar distinctions between Realtors or Real Estate Agents.
+Many large teams offer competitive commission rates, but the vast majority of very successful Realtors are independents that provide customized and personal attention.
 Those are typically the ones who focus on their clients on a more holistic level.
 The same can be said for insurance sales, credit union employees and lawyers.

 Personal branding seems like a vague term, but it's your business or service's external image.
-It's the signage, web pages, social media presence, print advertising, and customer experience.
+So it's the signage, web pages, social media presence, print advertising, and customer experience.
 This seems like a lot of areas to tackle, and it is, which is why many big companies have entire departments dedicated to it.
-That being said, there are ways to get it done without committing all of your time to it.
+However, there are ways to get it done without committing all of your time to it.

-For print advertising, we suggest working with those who offer print services to have a quality ad going out.
-It is difficult to create convincing, and not so cheesy print materials on your own.
-If you can budget it, we suggest using a marketing agency such as Break and Enter.
+We suggest working with those who offer print services to have a quality ad going out for print advertising.
+It isn't easy to create convincing and not-so-cheesy print materials.
+We suggest using a marketing agency such as Break and Enter.

-Across these platforms you will want to have clean, well put together cohesive materials.
-The better and more professional they look; the stronger confidence potential clients and customers will have in you.
-One great place to start, which is often overlooked is portraits.
-If you or your employees will be interacting heavily with clients or customers, it is a good idea to have a portrait featured digitally or in print as it gets to the heart of the personal service.
-A clean, professional business portrait will show clients you take pride in yourself, you are at the heart of your business and that you don't cut corners.
+Across these platforms, you will want to have clean, well-put-together cohesive materials.
+The better and more professional they look, the stronger confidence potential clients and customers will have in you.
+One great place to start, which is often overlooked, is portraits.
+If you or your employees will be interacting heavily with clients or customers, it is good to have a portrait featured digitally or in print as it gets to the heart of the personal service.
+A clean, professional business portrait will show clients you take pride in yourself, are at the heart of your business, and don't cut corners.